-The Company is subject to the usual commercial risks and uncertainties from operating as a Canadian public company and as a supplier of goods and services to the non-durable consumer packaging and consumer durables industries on a global basis.
+The Company is subject to the usual commercial risks and uncertainties from operating as a Canadian public company and as a supplier of goods and services to the nondurable consumer packaging and consumer durables industries on a global basis.
 A number of these potential risks and uncertainties could have a material adverse effect on the business, financial condition and results of operations of the Company.
-The identified risks and uncertainties are described under the heading "Risks and Uncertainties" in the Company's MD&A for the fiscal year ended December 31, 2022, and incorporated by reference herein.
-The Company has filed the MD&A with the Canadian securities regulators and it is available on SEDAR at www.sedar.com.
+The identified risks and uncertainties are described under the heading "Risks and Uncertainties" in the Company's MD&A for the fiscal year ended December 31, 2023, and incorporated by reference herein.
+The Company has filed the MD&A with the Canadian securities regulators and it is available on SEDAR+ at www.sedarplus.ca.